 I was very optimistic and excited about being able to see perfectly after dealing with glasses/contacts for 20+ years.
 That led me to interpret all of the descriptions of the cons and the recovery process in their most positive form.
-While I know it's impossible for a doctor to describe to a patient exactly how they're going to feel during recovery, I certainly had a different experience from what I envisioned it being.
+While I know it’s impossible for a doctor to describe to a patient exactly how they’re going to feel during recovery, my experience wasn’t at all what I was expecting.

 The actual surgery was no big deal.
 It took about five minutes per eye which barely even gave me time to build up any anxiety.
 I just did what the doctor asked and focused on staring at the light.
 My eyes had been numbed up so I could feel some pressure but nothing beyond that.
 No part of the actual procedure hurt at all.
 It’s just a bit off-putting to see someone scrape your eyes with tools.
 I also remember smelling the laser do its thing and it all feeling a bit surreal that I’m so easily able to just sit there and let it happen.